 Hale Preparatory School, established in September 1980, is a completely independent, co-educational school for children from the age of 4 to 11.
-The school has four broad aims.
+The school has five broad aims.

 - To provide a relaxed and secure environment for its pupils, one in which pupils are happy coming to school.